planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 And you can bring it all together using Placemark for input and Kepler for output:

+(TODO: Figure out why this link isn't working...
+Maybe needs to be smaller?)

 ![Placemark and Kepler with Planet CLI](https://storage.googleapis.com/open-geodata/ch/planet-cli-pm-kepler.gif)

 ```console